foerstner-lab/GRADitude/documentation/docs/index.md

                         row sum.
-It calculates the sum row_wise and discard the rows with a sum below the threshold specified drop_column         It filters a table dropping a specific column.It is usually used to drop the Lysate column that is not required for the downstream analysis
+It calculates the sum row_wise and discard the rows with a sum below the threshold specified drop_column         It filters a table dropping a specific column.It is usually used to drop the lysate column that is not required for the downstream analysis
     robust_regression   It compares the ERCC concentration in mix with the ERCC reads and take it out the outliers